StackStorm/st2-docker/README.md

 We need to tell the FileWatchSensor to watch `/tmp/date.log`, enable the `linux.FileWatchSensor` and then call `st2ctl reload`.

-Use `docker exec` to connect to the st2 container:
+Use `docker exec` to connect to the stackstorm container:

   ```
-  docker exec -it st2 /bin/bash
+  docker exec -it stackstorm /bin/bash
   ```

 Within the container, run the following: